Table of Contents

 Once your page is eligible to show with Price Drop, it’s now with Google to decide whether the page has the Price Drop Search Appearance through monitoring the price of the product over time.

 Note: it is my experience that Price Drop shows quite rarely for product pages.
 It’s not something you can force your page to have, Google will show it for the page when the time is right when there has been a noteworthy drop in pricing.
-Andrea Volpini of WordLift also mentioned to me that Google supports SalePrice, which could also be a factor at play.

-2. Approx. Price Range Rich Results
+2. Automatic Price Range Rich Results

 Primary method: HTML

-In my experience, most of the pages that have the Approx. Price Range treatment are for “top product” type lists for specific years.
+In my experience, most of the pages that have the Automatic Price Range treatment are for “top product” type lists for specific years.
 These pages often include products presented in a table, alongside the price of each product.

 This rich result type is again one that site owners have little control over.
 Specifically developed for non-product pages (that use Structured Data for price ranges), this rich result isn’t currently detailed in Google’s documentation and will only appear if Google deems the treatment to be relevant.